Bude: Bude sculpture

 At the northernmost point of Efford Down Farm, overlooking Summerleaze Beach and the breakwater, a former coastguard lookout stands.
 Known as Compass Point and built by the Acland family in 1840 of local sandstone, it is based on the Temple of Winds in Athens.
-It was moved to its current position in 1880.
+It was moved to its current position in 1880 and again in 2023 to protect it from collapse due to cliff erosion.
 It is so called as it has points of the compass carved in each of its octagonal sides.

-In 1953, Bude became home to the first Surf Life Saving Club, in the UK, while the popular lido Bude Sea Pool opened in 1930.
+In 1953, Bude became home to the first Surf Life Saving Club in the UK, while the popular lido Bude Sea Pool opened in 1930.
 This was previously administered by Cornwall Council but lost public funding in 2010/11.
 The Friends of Bude Sea Pool was created in 2011 to secure its future.